What is a Wood boring insect?

 For further information on wood boring insects and our pre-purchase damp & timber surveys see our Damp & Timber page.

-If you believe your property is suffering from a woodworm infestation or you have received a home buyers report stating there may be a potential problem, with wood boring insects speak to one our experts for advice or to arrange a survey.
-Our surveyors are PCA registered and are able to confirm if there is a live infestation and identify the type of beetle that has infested the property and finally determine the best treatment.
+Our surveyors are PCA registered and are able to confirm if there is a live infestation and identify the type of beetle that has infested the property as well as finally determine the best treatment moving forward.
 To arrange a survey contact an expert on 0800 288 8660 or complete our on-line survey request form.